clairehyh99/Comammox-Nitrospira-annotation/README.md

-This script was written by Mengmeng Feng as part of the publication: An optimized workflow for accurate taxonomic annotation of high-throughput comammox Nitrospira sequences.
+This script was written by Mengmeng Feng Yongxin Lin, et al. as part of the publication: An optimized workflow for accurate taxonomic annotation of high-throughput comammox Nitrospira sequences.

 The aim of this pipeline is to generate amplicon sequence variants (ASVs) of comammox (complete ammonia oxidizers) amoA genes, enabling an accurate, high-resolution annotation of comammox Nitrospira.